Back to blog

 What Is Web Design?

 Web design is the process of creating websites and web pages that are visually appealing, user-friendly, and reflect a company's brand.
-At its core, effective web design balances creativity with practicality, ensuring that content is easy to understand for all users, in all environments.
+At its core, effective web design balances creativity with practicality.
+More simply, it’s all about ensuring content is easy to understand for all users, in all environments.

 The basic tenets of web design — such as visual hierarchy, consistent navigation, and clear, simple content — serve as guidelines to help designers create websites that are easy to use.